 Dr. Bontá is a member of the nominating and governance committee and the compensation committee and serves as enterprise risk management liaison to the board.
 She has served as a director since 2007.
-Dr. Bontá is 66 years old.
+Dr. Bontá is 67 years old.

-As a result of her extensive experience in public health and public affairs, Dr. Bontá brings valuable expertise to the board in the areas of customer and community service and corporate governance.
+Because of her extensive experience in public health and public affairs, Dr. Bontá brings valuable expertise to the board in the areas of customer and community service and corporate governance.

 Dr. Bontá is currently the President and Chief Executive Officer of The Bontá Group, which provides consulting services in healthcare.
 From January 2012 until June 2013, Dr. Bontá was the President and Chief Executive Officer of The California Wellness Foundation, a private independent foundation with a mission to improve the health of the people in California, by making grants, providing wellness education and preventing disease.
 From 2004 to January 2012, Dr. Bontá served as the Vice President of Public Affairs of the Kaiser Foundation Health Plan and Hospitals, Southern California Region, where she was responsible for setting the Region's public policy agenda and providing leadership and oversight of public affairs programs and support for Kaiser Permanente's external communications and reputation management.
-She previously served as the first Latina director of the California Department of Health Services, Dr. Bontá served as director of the Department of Health and Human Services of the City of Long Beach, California.
+She previously served as the first Latina director of the California Department of Health Services from 1999 to 2004.
+Prior to serving as director of the California Department of Health Services, Dr. Bontá served as director of the Department of Health and Human Services of the City of Long Beach, California.

-Dr. Bontá holds doctorate and master degrees in public health from the University of California, Los Angeles.
+Dr. Bontá holds doctorate and masters degrees in public health from the University of California, Los Angeles.
 She has held an appointment as an adjunct professor at UCLA's School of Public Health since 1999 and is a registered nurse.

 Dr. Bontá was appointed by California Governor Davis and again by Governor Schwarzenegger to the Board of Trustees of the Health Professions Education Foundation from 2005-2011.
-She has been a trustee of the Annie E. Casey Foundation since 2008 and the Archstone Foundation since 2009.
+She has been a trustee of the Annie E. Casey Foundation since 2008 and the Archstone Foundation since 2009 and has been a member of the Archstone Foundation audit committee since 2010, currently serving as the chair of that audit committee.
 Dr. Bontá has served as an appointee of Mayor Antonio Villaraigosa as a commissioner of the City of Los Angeles Board of Fire Commissioners from 2008-2011.
 Dr. Bontá also previously served as a director/trustee of the Charles R. Drew University of Medicine and Science from 2010-2011, on the Department of Health and Human Services Minority Health Committee from 2008-2011 and on the Pat Brown Institute from 2006-2012.